rikoz/simplepay-wordpress/readme.txt

 * Quick installation and setup.
 * Easily take payment for a service from your site via SimplePay.
 * Complete support for woocommerce e-commerce plugin
 * Create buy buttons for your products or services on the fly and embed it anywhere on your site using a user-friendly shortcode.
 * Accept donation on your WordPress site for a cause.
-* View purchase orders form buy butons on your WordPress admin dashboard.
+* View purchase orders form buy buttons on your WordPress admin dashboard.
 * Allow users to automatically download the digital file after the purchase is complete.
+* Protect content that is only visible if payment was successful.

 = Buy Button Shortcode Attributes =